brianrodri/GameMaker-GJAPI/README.md

 			</tr>
 			<tr>
 				<th id="GJ_fetch_scores"><span id="GJ_fetch_tableScores">GJ_fetch_tableScores(now?, tableID, count)</span><br /><span id="GJ_fetch_tableScores_user">GJ_fetch_tableScores_user(now?, tableID, count)</span></th>
 				<td>Fetch the amount of scores defined by count, from the table defined by the table ID.
 You can find your tables' ID's by going to the Achievements tab of your game editing page, and then clicking the High Scores tab.
 Also, an important note is that using <em>0</em> as the tableID assumes you are attempting to use the <em>Primary Table</em> of your game.
-You can assign a primary table on the same page.<br/>Using the _user function only downloads the data of the currently logged in user.<br /><br />
+You can assign a primary table on the same page.<br/>Using the _user command only downloads the data of the currently logged in user.<br /><br />
 				<strong>Returns: </strong>
 				<ul>
 					<li><span class="returnValue">GJ_STATUS_OK</span> - If placed in the background or if the data has been downloaded</li>